HilbertCurve/rage/roadmap.md

 - [ ] Make README
 - [ ] Tons of documentation lmao
 - [ ] Proper re-exports: certain components really shouldn't be exposed, at least without using the `rage::ext` module; other components have no function outside of the engine (like globals) and shouldn't be exposed at all
+- [ ] ChainError - an error with a `cause` field, which is another ChainError; similar to Cons list

 Known bugs:
 - [ ] Fix gl::Viewport; currently items clip off of the screen easily